 After a period of more than three consecutive days of sick leave, a doctor's release to return to regular duty must be submitted by the employee to the supervisor before the employee may return to work and to be eligible for accumulated sick leave with pay.

 Supervisors who suspect abuse of sick leave privileges may require a doctor's statement before approving payment for sick leave.
 A pattern of sick leave usage over a period of time such as the day before or after a holiday, or on Mondays and Fridays to extend the weekend may be indications of sick leave abuse.
 If a doctor's statement is requested by the supervisor and not submitted on a timely basis, the employee is subject to disciplinary actions, including possible termination, in addition to denial of sick pay.

-In the event of death the employee’s estate will be paid for one-half of any unused sick leave, not to exceed 336 hours provided that the employee had continuous state employment for at least six months at the time of death.
+In the event of death the employee’s estate will be paid for one-half of any unused sick leave, not to exceed 336 hours of sick leave, which ever is less, provided that the employee had continuous state employment for at least six months at the time of death.
 There is no payment for unused sick leave upon termination of employment.

 Employees separated from employment with the state under a formal reduction-in-force policy shall have their sick leave balance restored if re-employed by the state within twelve months of their termination.
 In addition, employees are allowed to have their sick leave balance restored if they are separated from their employment for other reasons and are re-employed by the state within twelve months of their termination, provided that these employees have had a break in service of at least one month since their date of termination.
 An employee moving from one state agency to another will have their sick leave balance transferred to the new agency provided there is no break in service.